 Track Your Investments

 As you begin pulling together your various investments, it’s important to figure out how you will keep track of them.
 Sure, you could pay someone to do it all for you.
 But that would just eat into your returns and your ability to grow your money.
-If you’d prefer to keep an eye on your investments yourself, check out services like Personal Capital, which help you pull together all the various threads of your financial life, from your budget to your investments on different platforms.
+If you’d prefer to keep an eye on your investments yourself, check out services like Empower, which help you pull together all the various threads of your financial life, from your budget to your investments on different platforms.

 The most important thing to remember is once you hit that million-dollar goal mark you’ve been saving for, the work isn’t over.
 You could easily lose it with celebratory spending.
 Have a plan in place for how you want to make this money work for you.
-With the right investment vehicle, you’ll be cruising down the road towards financial freedom.
+With the right investment vehicle, you’ll be cruising down the road toward financial freedom.

-How much interest will I earn on $1 million dollars?
+How much interest will I earn on $1 million?